Platform Comparison Guide¶

 Ratio between fastest and slowest platform:

-> 1.0: Faster platform is significantly better~1.0: Platforms are approximately equalLarge ratios (5x+) indicate major performance differences
+> 1.0: Faster platform completed in less time~1.0: Platforms are approximately equalLarge ratios (5x+) indicate major performance differences

 Troubleshooting¶